metaus/algus/README.md

 7. Start contributing !

 **REMEMBER :**
   - The file name must be the name of the your Class of model.
-Say the LRUCache problem.
+Say the bfs problem.
 So, your file name should be : ```bfs.cpp```

 HAPPY CONTRIBUTING !!